ESSURE LAWSUIT TEXAS

 The FDA reviewed a citizen petition alleging that Bayer had mislabeled Essure and that data about Essure safety had been changed during clinical trials.

-Patients injured by Essure may be able to obtain compensation to pay for medical care, therapy, pain and suffering, lost work time and productivity and other damages.
-The experienced personal injury attorneys at Reich & Binstock can provide a free, confidential consultation to help you understand your options and protect your rights.
-Please call us today at 713-622-7271.
+In an Essure lawsuit, you could receive damages medical care, therapy, pain and suffering, and lost work time.
+Experienced Houston personal injury and defective medical devict at Reich & Binstock can provide a free consultation to help you understand your options.
+Call us today at 713-622-7271.

 There is a never a fee unless we recover on your behalf.